Poor Things (film): Development

-Produced by Film4 Productions, Element Pictures, TSG Entertainment, and Searchlight Pictures, development on the film began as early as 2009, when Lanthimos went to Scotland to discuss the acquisition of the rights to Poor Things with the author, Alasdair Gray.
+Produced by Film4 Productions, Element Pictures, and Searchlight Pictures, development on the film began as early as 2009, when Lanthimos went to Scotland to discuss the acquisition of the rights to Poor Things with the author, Alasdair Gray.
 "He was a very lovely man", Lanthimos said.
 "Unfortunately, he died just a couple of years before we actually made the film, but he was very special and energetic; he was 80-something [when we met], and as soon as I got there, he had seen Dogtooth and said, 'I had my friend put on the DVD, because I don't know how to operate these things, but I think you're very talented, young man.'"
 Lanthimos said Gray took him on a personal tour of Glasgow, where Gray showed him several places he had incorporated into the story.

 While filming The Favourite (2018), Lanthimos revisited the project, which he discussed with Emma Stone, who starred in that film.
 He began developing Poor Things more actively after the success of The Favourite: "After the relative success of The Favourite, where I actually made a slightly more expensive film that was successful, people were more inclined to allow me to do whatever it is that I wanted, so I just went back to Gray's book and said, 'This is what I want to do.'
 It was a long process, but the book was always on my mind."
 While developing the film, Lanthimos and Stone collaborated on the short film Bleat (2022).